Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: LLMs in Music Recommendation: Domain-specific Challenges and Opportunities

 \paragraph{Background} Given how natural it is for humans to articulate their needs in NL, MRSs with NL interfaces have emerged as a promising way for users to interact with the catalog~\cite{jannach2021survey}.
 While most MSPs provide a search bar that allows users to make textual queries to access the catalog directly, their functionalities remain limited.
 The search bar represents a high-control interaction mechanism, enabling users to access specific content, for instance, music from a particular artist or album~\cite{sguerra2022navigational}.
 Users also rely on search when they only have a “seed of an idea” about what they are looking for~\cite{li2019search}, such as “music to work out” or “music for studying.”
 Despite the inherent limitations of traditional keyword-based search, users often adapt to its functioning and constraints over time.

 The introduction of LLMs makes it possible to move beyond keyword matching or predefined frames in the case of traditional voice interaction~\cite{jannach2021survey}, and to support more complex and expressive user requests.
-Several studies have explored integrating them into recommendation interfaces that connect users’ natural-language requests to the catalog~\cite{delcluze2025text2playlist,oramas2024talking,melchiorre2025jam}.
+Several studies have explored integrating them into recommendation interfaces that connect users’ NL requests to the catalog~\cite{delcluze2025text2playlist,oramas2024talking,melchiorre2025jam}.
 In this context, LLMs could draw on their extensive general “knowledge” of music to identify or describe relevant items.
-Trained on diverse internet text sources, they are able to capture and express musical attributes, such as tempo, rhythm, and timbre, through linguistic associations~\cite{carone2024soundsignature}.
+Trained on massive and diverse sources of texts, predominantly from the web, they are able to capture and express musical attributes, such as tempo, rhythm, and timbre, through linguistic associations~\cite{carone2024soundsignature}.
 This opens the possibility of bypassing traditional collaborative filtering pipelines and potentially mitigating issues such as popularity and exposure biases, which arise when models are trained solely on logged interaction data~\cite{matrosova2024recommender,ungruh2024putting,chen2023bias,huang2024going,pipergias2023collaborative}.
 However, LLMs also introduce a new set of challenges that must be carefully addressed.